 top of page

-THE TRUTH
+TRUTH

 Let's take for example the "Pentateuch" or "Torah", the first five books of the Bible, attributed to Moses as its sole author.
 However, most ancient Rabbinical scholars and early Church fathers have concluded, based on extensive research, that there were others who co-wrote parts of the Pentateuch.
 Exploring the details of that is beyond the scope of this site.
 But if this is true, it begs the question, were these others "inspired" of God too?
 What does it mean to be "inspired"?
 How do we know for sure who was and who wasn't?
 Were those who came after the writings of these books who commented and gave oral testimony also inspired?
 (2 Thess 2:14Why is this so important?
 "All scripture is inspired of God".
 (2 Tim.
 3:16)

-In the 4th century the historian, scholar, and linguist, Eusebius Sophronius Hieronymus, later renamed "Jerome" was called upon to translate the original 73 canon books of the Old Testament and New Testament, including the "deuterocanonical" books into Latin, the common language of the Roman Empire at that time.
+In the 4th century the historian, scholar, and linguist, Eusebius Sophronius Hieronymus, later renamed "Jeromewas called upon to translate ALL the original 73 canon books of the Old Testament and New Testament, including the "deuterocanonical" books into Latin, the common language of the Roman Empire at that time.
 Many of these writings, like the Pentateuch, were written on animal skins and papyrus in the original languages when they were first written in Hebrew, Aramaic, and Greek, centuries before.
 We need to remember too that the "new testament" writers and gospel accounts of Jesus were scattered in many areas around the middle East, some not completed until well into the second century, including John's writings of the Apocalypse completed in 95 A.D., but we have no record of when it was available.
 Jerome had to reach out to find where these writings were and then translate them into Latin.
 Jerome didn't even complete his task until 382 A.D.
 Think about it; since there were no printing presses (until Gutenberg invented one in the 15th century), nor any monasteries yet with monks and scribes to copy Jerome's work for centuries, what did Christians have to rely on to verify "the truth" like the Bereans who at least had the "Old Testament" when Paul spoke to them.
 All they had was oral teachings passed down by priests and bishops.
 (2 Thess 2:14) We all know what happens with word of mouth passing down from one to another without reference material.
 Or are to believe the traditions spoken orally by these priests and bishops were also inspired?
 There were no Bibles to reference yet.

 And who had the authority to assign Jerome this task in the first place?
 Where did that person get the authority to be considered to give Jerome the permission to do that, and so forth?
 Who had the authority to decide which books were to be included as "holy writ", "canon" books of the Bible? (canon, coming from the Greek word, "kanōn", which means "rule" or "measuring rod")